 Here is an idea I had - using rails ActiveRecord validations to ensure that the proper methods are used to update state.

-Part of the allure of active record callbacks (after_update_commit
+Part of the allure of active record callbacks (after_update_commit,

-etc) is that you don’t need to worry about remembering to run
+before_destroy etc) is that you don’t need to worry about remembering to run

 them.

-should kick off a job to notify the
+For example, if updating a Comment should kick off a job to notify the

-via email, well, just use something like:
+Author of a BlogPost via email, well, just use something like:

 class Comment < ApplicationRecord